Cambridge-Hands-On-Science/Experiments/Experiments/Biology/Potato Game.md

 **Learn about potato blight and other plant diseases** - It's not just animals that catch diseases, plants can also get sick!
 Find out how these diseases affect farmers, the environment and our food supply.

-Last initially checked on 2023-06-22 by Tom Webster (tw432@cantab.ac.uk) and double-checked on 2023-07-02 by Timothy Wong (chw55@cam.ac.uk)
+Last initially checked on 2024-03-15 by Peter Methley (pm631@cam.ac.uk) and double-checked on 2024-03-15 by Lauren Mason (llm34@cam.ac.uk)

 ## Tags
 <!--- Start Tags (DO NOT REMOVE THIS COMMENT) --->